 In addition to combat roles, many tanks were converted to carry telegraph wire, grapples and bridging equipment.
 A total of 476 tanks were to cross the start line and there was no doubt that it was a make or break for the tank.
 Brigadier General Ellesse was even to lead the tanks into battle, a remarkable act of leadership.

 The fascines did their job and armoured warfare was born.

 D-Day was no different to any operation past, present or future.

-The need to overcome the formidable field defences on the Atlantic wall was a primary concern, unless they could be neutralised no progress off the beaches could be made.
-The scale of challenge was huge, everything from mines to tank traps to barbed wire to concrete pill boxes would face the invading allied forces.
+The need to overcome the formidable field defences on the Atlantic wall was a primary concern, unless they could be neutralised no progress of the beaches could be made.
+The scale of the challenge was huge, everything from mines to tank traps to barbed wire to concrete pillboxes would face the invading allied forces.

 The beaches in Normandy were well defended with both passive means such as obstacles and mines but also more active means such as artillery and infantry.